Back to Blog

 Step 3: Create Content That Demonstrates Your Expertise

-One LinkedIn post per week sharing a genuine insight from your work is more powerful than ten generic motivational quotes.
+You do not need to become a content creator.
+You need to share your perspective on the topics you know best -- consistently, authentically, and specifically.
+One LinkedIn post per week that shares a genuine insight from your work is more powerful than ten generic motivational quotes.

 Step 4: Build Your External Network Strategically